 MaxCompute SQL UDF: After you have prepared UDF, you must upload the compiled jar package to MaxCompute as resource.
 While running this UDF, MaxCompute automatically downloads the jar package and gets the user’s code.
 To upload the jar package is a course to create MaxCompute resource, so jar package is a kind of MaxCompute recource.

-MaxCompute MapReduce: after you have prepared MapReduce program, you need to upload the compiled jar package as a resource to MaxCompute.
-While running the MapReduce job, MapReduce framerwork will automatically download the jar resource and get the user’s code.
+MaxCompute MapReduce: After you have prepared MapReduce program, you must upload the compiled jar package as a resource to MaxCompute.
+While running the MapReduce job, MapReduce framerwork automatically downloads the jar resource and gets the user’s code.
 You also can upload the text file and tables as different types of resources to MaxCompute.
 UDF or MapReduce program can read these resources in running worker.
 MaxCompute provides an interface to read and use the resource.
-For details, refer to Use Resourse Example and UDTF Usage .
-It should be noted that the user-defined function UDF of ODPS or MapReduce has certain application restrictions on the reading of resources.
-Refer to Application Restriction.
+For more information, see Use Resourse Example and UDTF Usage .
+Note that the user-defined function UDF of MaxCompute or MapReduce has certain application restrictions on the reading of resources.
+See Application Restriction.

 Types of MaxCompute resources include:

-- Table: tables in ODPS.
+- Table: Tables in MaxCompute.

-- Jar: compiled Java Jar package;
+- Jar: Compiled Java jar package;

-- Archive: recognize the compression type according to the postfix in the resource name.
-The supported compressed file types include: .zip/.tgz/.tar.gz/.tar/jar；
+- Archive: Recognize the compression type according to the postfix in the resource name.
+The supported compressed file types include: .zip/.tgz/.tar.gz/.tar/jar.